 - 1. The priorities of the homeowner or older adult client.
 The greatest long-term impact will be those modifications or repairs that are the highest priority to the older adult and therefore the most important to their health, well-being and peace of mind. - 2.
 The overall needs and relative benefit of each intervention.
-For example, if all of the budget is spent on a ramp, then there won't be funding for less expensive but impactful modifications such as grab bars, railings or extra shelving for cabinets.
-Only one area of need will have been addressed versus multiple areas.
+For example, if all of the budget is spent on a ramp, then there won't be funding for less expensive but

 "We're not treating the diagnosis; we are treating the person.
-When I'm looking at someone with a stroke. we're going to focus on how that stroke has affected them, and we're also going to focus on how to increase their independence and be safe with their daily occupations of dressing, bathing, toileting and also their leisure activities."
+When I'm looking at someone with a stroke. we're going to focus on how that stroke has affected them, and we're also going to focus on how to increase their independence and be safe with their daily occupations of dressing, bathing, toileting and also their leisure activities." - Amanda